NStal/leaf-require/README.md

 sudo npm install -g leafjs-util

-leafjs-require -h   # print the help message leafjs-require ./ --excludes ./lib --enable-debug -r "./"
+leafjs-require -h   # print the help message leafjs-require ./test/ --enable-debug -r "./test/"
 # The config will be print to stdout.
 # You can also use -o option to specify a file to store it.
 # Note, if -o with an exists file, leafjs-require